The RowLab Team

 Undergraduate Research Assistant

-Sneha is a 4th year undergraduate student at Emory studying Neuroscience & Behavioral Biology, and Physics.
+Sneha worked in the lab as a 4th year undergraduate student at Emory studying Neuroscience & Behavioral Biology, and Physics.
 She is interested in understanding cell-type specific changes that occur in neurodegenerative diseases, and linking her interdisciplinary academic background to research applications.
-Outside of the lab, Sneha enjoys hiking, cooking, and mapping constellations, as well as volunteering with Emory EMS and at CHOA.